mateusdz/Vasileios-Mavroeidis.github.io/index.md

 ### Support or Contact
-Please contact Vasileios Mavroeidis for any inquiries at vasileim[at]ifi.uio.no
+For general inquiries you can contact the workshop chair: Vasileios Mavroeidis vasileim(@)ifi.uio.no.

+For PC-chair inquiries you can contact: Nils Gruschka nilsgrus(@)ifi.uio.no.

+For technical inquiries you can contact the PC-chair assistant: Mateusz Zych mateusdz(@)ifi.uio.no.